 1. Read all the emails from your recruiter carefully

 As simple as this may seem, make sure your computer and internet are in good working order.
 Your computer should be running on the most recent updates and you’ll need a reliable internet connection.
-Consider running a test using a video chat app, like Zoom, on your computer with a friend before your interview day to confirm that everything is working properly.
-Do this a couple of days in advance so you aren’t struggling the morning of and adding to your stress before the actual interview!
+Consider running a test using Zoom on your computer before your interview day to confirm that everything is working properly.
 Additionally, have your computer plugged in or be sure the battery holds enough charge for the entirety of the interview.

-If, despite all your tests, your call drops or video is buffering, try to stay calm.
-As frustrating as it might be, sometimes a quick reboot can solve the problem.
-Try to convey the problem as best you can and what steps you're going to take to try to remedy it.
+If your call drops or video is buffering, convey the problem as best you can.
 Hopefully, you can get it sorted and continue with the Zoom interview.
-If it’s not possible to continue the interview in Zoom for whatever reason, try a phone call.
+If it’s not possible to continue the interview in Zoom, try a phone call.
 That doesn’t work?
-Make sure to send an email to your interviewer and recruiter so they can help you with next steps.
+Send an email to your interviewer and recruiter so they can help.

 7. Relax and be yourself

-As tough as it may be in any interview, try to relax and let your personality and skills shine.
-Since you may not be able to convey enthusiasm as much on video as in person, make sure to explain why you think you’re a great fit for the role and why you’re enthusiastic about joining Capital One.
+As tough as it may be, try to relax and let your personality and skills shine.
+Explain why you think you’re a great fit for the role and why you’re enthusiastic about joining Capital One.
 Remember—it took a lot to get to this point.
 You have the skills, now let the interviewers get to know you.
-You’ve got this.

 Opinions are those of the individual author.
 Statements are deemed accurate at the time of posting.
 Unless otherwise noted, Capital One is not affiliated with, or endorsed by, any company mentioned.
 All trademarks and intellectual property used or displayed are the property of their respective owners.